dave-kennedy/Knockoff/README.md

 Your markup would then look something like this:

     <p>
-        Name: <input class="bind" data-mapping="name" type="text">
+        Name: <input data-mapping="name" type="text">
     </p>
     <p>
-        Level: <input class="bind" data-mapping="level" type="text">
+        Level: <input data-mapping="level" type="text">
     </p>

 You can have lots of elements that are bound to a single property of your view model.
-Just make sure you add the `bind` class to each of them, and specify the property to bind to in the `data-mapping` attribute:
+Just make sure you specify the property to bind to in the `data-mapping` attribute:

     <p>
-        Enter your name: <input class="bind" data-mapping="name" type="text">
+        Enter your name: <input data-mapping="name" type="text">
     </p>
     <p>
-        Hi, <span class="bind" data-mapping="name"></span>!
+        Hi, <span data-mapping="name"></span>!
     </p>

 Knockoff plays nice with complex view models like this: